Skip to contents

 In this demonstration, we use the following packages:

-First, we begin by simulating data.
+We can simulate data to use for fitting models.
 The example data simulation process follows that used in the Getting started with epidist vignette, so we will not detail exactly what is happening here, but please consult that vignette if interested:

 meanlog <- 1.8